Gadolinium oxysulfide: Ceramic scintillators

+Luminescent host material

 Gadolinium oxysulfide is a promising luminescent host material, because of its high density (7.32 g/cm^{3}) and high effective atomic number of Gd.
 These characteristics lead to a high interaction probability for X-ray radiation.
 Several synthesis routes have been developed for processing Gd_{2}O_{2}S phosphors, including: solid state reaction method, reduction method, combustion synthesis method, emulsion liquid membrane method, and gas sulfuration method.
 The solid state reaction method and reduction methods are most commonly used because of their high reliability, low cost, and high luminescent properties.
 (Gd0.99, Pr0.01)2O2S sub-microphosphors synthesized by homogeneous precipitation method are very promising for a new green emitting material to be applied to the high resolution digital X-ray imaging field Gadolinium oxysulfide powder phosphors are intensively used for conversion of X-rays to visible light in medical X-ray imaging.
 Gd_{2}O_{2}S: Pr based solid state X-ray detectors have been successfully reintroduced to X-ray sampling in medical computed tomography (imaging by sections or sectioning, through the use of any kind of penetrating wave).

-Crystal Structure

-The crystal structure of gadolinium oxysulfide has Trigonal symmetry (space group number 164).
-Each gadolinium ion is coordinated by four oxygen atoms and three sulfur atoms in a non-inversion symmetric arrangement.
-The Gd_{2}O_{2}S structure is a sulfur layer with double layers of gadolinium and oxygen in between.

-Toxicity

-An approved respirator should be worn if exposure to dust could occur when working with gadolinium oxysulfide.
+Safety

 Inhalation may result in lung injuries.
 Exposure to gadolinium compounds may cause lung and/or liver damage.
-Gloves are highly recommended when skin contact is likely.
 Contact with the skin may cause rash, redness or dermatitis.
-Gadolinium oxysulfide should be stored away from mineral acids, strong oxidizers and flammable materials.
 When Gadolinium oxysulfide comes in contact with mineral acids, hydrogen sulfide can be produced.